The Shawshank Redemption (1994)

 [Throws a rock at the poster, the rock goes right through it and they hear it clattering.
 Norton puts his arm through the torn poster and rips it away from the wall, revealing Andy's escape tunnel]

 Red: [narrating, referring to Andy] I could see why some of the boys took him for snobby.
 He had a quiet way about him, a walk and a talk that just wasn't normal around here.
 He strolled, like a man in a park without a care or a worry in the world, like he had on an invisible coat that would shield him from this place.
 Yeah, I think it would be fair to say...
 I liked Andy from the start.

 Red: [narrating] There's a harsh truth to face.
 No way I'm gonna make it on the outside.
 All I do anymore is think of ways to break my parole, so maybe they'd send me back.
 Terrible thing, to live in fear.
 Brooks Hatlen knew it.
 Knew it all too well.
 All I want is to be back where things make sense.
 Where I won't have to be afraid all the time.
 Only one thing stops me.
 A promise I made to Andy.

 Andy Dufresne: Bad luck, I guess.
 It floats around.
 It's got to land on somebody.
 It was my turn, that's all.
 I was in the path of the tornado.
 I just didn't expect the storm would last as long as it has.

-Warden Samuel Norton: I have to say that's the most amazing story I've ever heard.
+Warden Samuel Norton: [after Andy tells him Tommy could prove Andy's innocence] I have to say that's the most amazing story I've ever heard.
 What amazes me most is that you were taken in by it.

 Andy Dufresne: Sir, he's telling the truth.